iotester/ios-getting-started-samples/Documentation/Getting Started.md

 <a name="whats_next"></a>
 ## What’s Next?

-### Terms of Use (TOU) and Branding

-See the guidelines in the Branding Guidelines.

-All use is covered by our Terms of Use.

 ### Submit Your Application for Review

 Adobe must review all applications that use the Creative SDK before they are released.

-See the App Submission Guidelines for more information.
+See the Creative SDK Branding guidelines and the terms of use.

+Instructions for submitting your app for review are [here](https://creativesdk.zendesk.com/hc/en-us/articles/204601215-How-to-complete-the-Production-Client-ID-Request).

 ### Troubleshooting and Support